Come Explore Pere Marquette State Park

 There is a launch ramp on site which leads directly onto the Illinois River.

 The park offers about 20 miles of equestrian trails with a parking area for trailers on Graham Hollow Road.
 The trails to the west of Graham Hollow are open year-round.
 The trails east of Graham Hollow will be closed during certain seasons of the year.

 Pere Marquette Riding Stables is open for trail rides every day except Tuesday, weather permitting, from May through October.
 For more information or to make a reservation, call (618) 786-2156.

 The centerpiece of the park is the massive lodge and cabins.
 Built in the 1930s, the lodge has a distinct flavor of native stone and rustic timbers.
 The most prominent feature of the lodge is the 700-ton fireplace in the Great Room Lobby along with the life-size chess board and pieces.

 There are 72 rooms available with 50 Lodge Rooms and 22 Cabin Rooms.
 The Lodge offers guests an indoor pool and sauna along with an exercise room and beautiful views from many of its rooms.

 Elegant dining services are available for breakfast, lunch and dinner.
 The Lodge is famous in the area for their family-style fried chicken dinner and Sunday brunch buffet.

 Several camping options are available at Pere Marquette State Park.
 However, many of the campgrounds are being upgraded and will not open until November.

 • Class A (80): Sites have electrical hookups only, with a sanitary dump station, drinking water, and a shower building available on the grounds.
-Sites 2-30 are available for reservations from May through October.
+Sites 2-30 are available for reservation from May through October.
 The nearby Class B tent camping area also has access to the shower building.

 • Two Cabins: Sleeps max number of 6 people each